nymtech/nym/documentation/dev-portal/src/events/ccc23/nym-vpn.md

 ## Running

 ***For NymVPN to work, all existing VPNs must be switched off!***

+**Note:** At this alpha stage of NymVPN, network connection (wifi) must be re-connected after or in between NymVPN testing rounds.

 * Get your private key for wireguard setup [here](https://nymvpn.com/en/37c3)
 * See a JSON list of all Gateways [here](https://nymvpn.com/en/ccc/api/gateways)